strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

     docker build -t strimzi/kafka:latest-kafka-2.4.0-oauth .

-You can chose a different tag if you want.
+You can choose a different tag if you want.

 Also, take a look at Dockerfile: